tintty1/timingstack/README.md

 ## That's It!

-TimeStack is designed to be simple to use but powerful enough for real-world performance analysis.
+TimingStack is designed to be simple to use but powerful enough for real-world performance analysis.
 Start with decorators, then explore nested timers and statistics as you need them.

 If you run into issues or have ideas for improvements, feel free to open an issue or submit a pull request.